maryash/maryash.github.io/135/projects/assignment/project_3.md

     bool deposit

     /**
-        @param           : The account number of the Account the user wants the balance of
+        param           : The account number of the Account the user wants the balance of
         @param          : The 4-digit pin for the Account

         @return         : returns the account balance of the Account, or -1 if the validation fails